FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### SourceFile [_ParameterGroup_]

 Description of the source file, including location and type.
 The SourceFileType element is intended to be a generic element that points to a file that was used to produce the spectrum or the nmrML file.
 It could point to an FID file, a procpar file, a pulse program file etc. nmrExperimentSourceFile could be a good name but I personally think that SourceFile is an intuitive name already.

-- __id__
-  - Type: string
-  - Description: An identifier for this file.
-  - XML: @id
+Requied to have an id attribute.

 - __name__
   - Type: string
   - Description: Name of the source file, without reference to location (either URI or local path).